 An assisting offender must be advised by the investigator of their right to have an appropriate adult present for any discussions or interviews unless there are compelling reasons to do otherwise.
 It is also good practice for an appropriate adult to be present when the assisting offender is invited to sign the written agreement.

 Given the age and potential vulnerability of young persons, all reasonable steps should be taken to secure transparency and to guard against allegations of undue pressure or inducement.
 In this regard, consideration should be given to video-taping all discussions and interviews with the potential witness.
-See the Achieving Best Evidence handbook for more information.
+See the Achieving Best Evidence in Criminal Proceedings handbook for more information.

 Legal Professional Privilege